lua-stdlib/strict/README.md

 0. Follow existing code.
 There are a lot of useful patterns and avoided traps there.

-1. 2-character indentation using SPACES in Lua sources.
+1. 3-character indentation using SPACES in Lua sources: It makes rogue TABs easier to see, and lines up nicely with 'if' and 'end' keywords.

+2. Simple strings are easiest to type using single-quote delimiters, saving double-quotes for where a string contains apostrophes.

+3. Save horizontal space by only using SPACES where the parser requires them.

+4. Use vertical spacing to separate out compound statements to help the coverage reports discover untested lines.

 [github]: https://github.com/lua-stdlib/strict/ "Github repository"
 [issues]: https://github.com/lua-stdlib/strict/issues "Github issues"